kathachy2212/employee_project/README.md

-This is a demo of curd(Create/Update/Delete) operation using django and postgresql
+This is a demo of curd(Create/Update/Delete) operation using django and postgresql.